Housing of the Working Classes Act 1890

 The Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
-70) was an Act of the Parliament of the United Kingdom.
+70) was an act of the Parliament of the United Kingdom.

 Background

-The Housing of the Working Classes Act 1885 was a public health act, not a housing act.
-It empowered local authorities to condemn slum housing, but could not purchase the land and finance new housing.
-This act did that.
+The act followed the Housing of the Working Classes Act 1885 (48 & 49 Vict. c.
+72), which had empowered local authorities to condemn slum housing as a public health measure, but no more.
+This act extended their powers, allowing them to also purchase the land and finance new housing.

 The act

 The act is made up of four parts and seven schedules: